datahub-project/datahub/metadata-ingestion/s3-ingestion.md

 1. The source files should all be of the same shape (i.e. they have the same columns).
 Glue's schema inference may have unexpected behavior if files with different schemas are scanned together.
 2. The source files should not contain deeply nested fields (which is possible with JSON files).
 Glue will only capture the top-level keys in such files.
 3. [Glue's pricing model](https://aws.amazon.com/glue/pricing/).
-Note that each crawler is charged based on how many of AWS's Data Processing Units (DPUs) run and for how long.
-If the source dataset is relatively large, there may be high costs associated, so we recommend you run it first on a smaller subset.
+Note that each crawler is charged based on how long and how many of AWS's Data Processing Units (DPUs) run.
+If the source dataset is relatively large, there may be high costs associated, so we recommend you run on a smaller subset first.

 Now let's get started!